 In the bowl of a stand mixer fitted with paddle attachment or a hand mixer on medium speed, beat the butter (or ghee) until light and fluffy, about 3-5 minutes.

 Switch the mixer to low then slowly add the powdered sweetener, followed by the cocoa powder.
 Continue mixing on low until combined.
 Add the vanilla, milk and salt and increase the speed to medium and beat until fluffy, about 2-3 minutes.
+Taste and adjust sweetener and / or milk to preferred consistency and sweetness preferred.

 Once the cake has completely cooled, assemble the cake by placing the bottom layer on a cake platter or cake stand.
 Spread a thin layer of chocolate buttercream frosting then add the top layer.
 Add the remainder of the frosting on the top and sides and decorate as desired with fresh berries.